 Southern hospitality oozes from the walls of this place.
 It must be contagious since every guest engaged in the social conversation.
 The dining room furnishings were meticulously chosen to reflect a bygone era of New Orleans.

 Free Tours by Foot: New Orleans Style

 Always curious, we registered for a walk with the Free Tours by Foot team.
-The tour group met at Lafayette Cemetery #1, in the heart of the Garden District and near Commander’s Palace.
+The tour group met at Lafayette Cemetery #1, in the heart of the Garden District and near the Commander’s Palace restaurant.
 This cemetery has been active 1833, with above ground crypts and family tombs.
 The cemetery website estimates 7,000 burials in this historic city block.

 If You Go

 The Parisian Courtyard Inn has 10 guest rooms with private baths.
-The double parlor is a spacious area with ample seating for a group gathering.
+The double parlor has ample seating for a group gathering.
 This venue is accustomed to group parties, weddings, and similar gatherings so rest assured that they will have the expertise to make your crafting retreat memorable.

 Everyone needs some time to unplug, re-fuel and re-charge.
 Crocheters are no exception.
 A crochet retreat with close...